officialrealTM/mcserver_installer/README.md

 #### **Can I run more than one server at once?**

 ##### Yes.
 But here you need to keep a few things in mind:
-- You Linux server need to be powerfull enough
+- Your Linux server need to be powerfull enough
 - You need to adjust the Port of the second/third/etc. Minecraft server (because Port 25565 is already in use.)
 This can be adjusted in the `server.properties` file

 #### **Can I change the amount of RAM allocated to my Minecraft Server after the installation?**